THE FAMILY

 THE HARVEST AND WINEMAKING

 We use traditional Burgundian winemaking methods.
-The fruit was harvested in late March and early April and then gently pressed.
-The non-clarified juice was then put into large French oak puncheons, where it underwent primary fermentation by the grapes’ natural yeasts.
-The wine was then matured in these puncheons on its own yeast lees (sur lie).
-In late spring after harvest, it started to go through spontaneous secondary (malolactic) fermentation.
+The fruit was hand-picked in stages during late March and early April, and then gently trodden underfoot to increase complexity and phenolic structure.
+The free-run, non-clarified juice was then put into large French oak barrels (puncheons), 70% of which were old to limit pickup of oak flavour.
+In these it underwent primary fermentation by the grapes indigenous yeasts.
+The wine was then matured in the puncheons on its natural deposits of yeast lees (sur lie).
+In the summer after harvest, it started to go through spontaneous secondary (malolactic) fermentation.
 It was regularly tasted during this time and the fermentation was stopped when the ideal balance was obtained.
+It had approximately 12 months maturation prior to bottling.

 THE WINE